talk

 I wrote to Lance’s mother and explained that I could not attend his funeral in San Francisco.
 I gushed again, saying what a wonderful human being Lance was.
 She thanked me for the letter but did not elaborate.

-I was not shocked, because I remembered the conversation Lance and I had when we were 17.
+I remembered the conversation Lance and I had when we were 17.

 I should have been a better friend.
 I should have sat him down and pressed him on what was wrong.
 If I had, these are the words I would have murmured: